-Guru Rinpoche – Tantric Master of Tibetan Buddhism
+Guru Rinpoche (Founder of Tibetan Buddhism)

 Guru Rinpoche is an enigmatic figure who is highly venerated as the founding father of Tibetan Buddhism.
-Additionally, he is believed to be of divine origin and was born in the mythical land of Oddiyana (modern day Pakistan).
+He is also widely known as Padmasambhava which translates as “lotus born”.

-As a young man Guru Rinpoche developed a reputation as being very persuasive in the spiritual realm.
+In Northern India, Guru Rinpoche developed a reputation as being very persuasive in the spiritual realm.
 As a result, he was called to Tibet in the 8th century to assist with the establishment of the first Buddhist monastery.

 Yellow Dzambhala Mantra

 “Om Jambhala Jalendraye Svaha”

 Dzambhala is known as the Buddhist god of wealth.
 Additionally, he is also one of the eight Buddhist guardian deities that have been given the mandate of protecting the Dharma.

 The main focus of Dzambhala is to alleviate poverty.
 Most certainly, devotees would be better able to practice the Dharma if their most basic needs were met.
 Additionally, the eradication of poverty would eliminate the need for desperate action to relieve hunger and disease.
 As a result, practitioners would not feel compelled to commit theft or violence in order to survive.